kanishkautag/Embedding-Optimization-for-Targeted-Text-Generation/README.md

 ## **7. Credits**

 This project is **heavily inspired by [Jessica Rumbelow's Backwards repository](https://github.com/jessicarumbelow/Backwards)**, which introduced the concept of embedding optimization for text generation.
-This implementation builds on her work by adding: